 Connect to the emulator account using the well-known account name and key

-To create a connection string that references the emulator account name and key, note that you must specify the endpoints for each of the services that you wish to use from the emulator in the connection string.
+To create a connection string that references the emulator account name and key, you must specify the endpoints for each of the services you wish to use from the emulator in the connection string.
 This is necessary so that the connection string will reference the emulator endpoints, which are different than those for a production storage account.
 For example, the value of your connection string will look like this:

 DefaultEndpointsProtocol=http;AccountName=devstoreaccount1; AccountKey=Eby8vdM02xNOcqFlqUwJPLlmEtlCDXJ1OUzFT50uSRZ6IFsuFq2UVErCz4I6tq/K1SZFPTOtr/KBHBeksoGMGw==; BlobEndpoint=http://127.0.0.1:10000/devstoreaccount1; TableEndpoint=http://127.0.0.1:10002/devstoreaccount1; QueueEndpoint=http://127.0.0.1:10001/devstoreaccount1;